 While Goldfinches are year-round seedeaters, the diet of song-sparrows shifts to include many more insects during the warmer months of the year when that food source is available.
 The territorial calls of birds beginning to nest, like red-winged blackbirds, juncos, and chickadees, inform us that those warmer days are just around the corner.

 Of course, there is so much more to enjoy in March at Lusitania!
-Go check for yourself and enjoy your visit. 📅 Join our monthly Fresh Pond Wildlife Documentation Walk.
+Go check for yourself and enjoy your visit. 📅 Join an EwA walk next month.
 Share your findings with us (you can comment below)!
 We will be back next month with a new slice of life in the meadow.

 EwA Useful Links

 🦆 Birds of Lake, P, and Marsh: Water and Wetland Birds of Eastern North America (1999) by John Andrew Eastman.

 🌿 The Book of Field and Roadside: Open-country Weeds, Trees, and Wildflowers of Eastern North America (2003) by John Andrew Eastman.